Learn About Our Courses, Our Company and Our Team

 After selecting a unit, the student watches the videos and reviews the materials, then may wish to attempt a quiz.
 Quizzes are not graded until they have been successfully completed.
 Our approach is to make the quiz-taking a learning process that helps the student gain mastery of the materials.

 The student proceeds through the course materials at his or her own pace.
 There are generally no pre-determined timelines imposed by SVHS or by the particular course.
-There are "unit assignments" provided in the course that can be submitted to SVHS, or to the teacher who has approved the student to take our online course for high school credit.
-How another school or teacher grades or allocates credit for the unit assignments would be determined by that school or teacher.

 There is a wet lab requirement for our Biology course.
 Awarding University of California A-G credit for this course is the responsibility of the student's school, district, or program based on the provision of teacher-supervised, hands-on laboratory activities the individual high school, district or program has developed to supplement the online curriculum provided by SVHS.